ConstantineEhrlich/StateMachinesPlayground/DEMO.md

 The following demonstrates the usage of `BookOrderProcessor` to handle book orders.
-The `Process()` and `Cancel()` methods of the order processor provide complete control of the order's lifecycle, and trigger `BookOrder` state transitions.
+The `Process()` and `Cancel()` methods of the order processor provide complete control over the order's lifecycle, and trigger `BookOrder` state transitions.

 ### 1. Initialize inventory